RESBI/Complex-number-library/README.md

 # Introductions
 ### What are you talking about?
 Read the source code!
+### Thay are all in the comments, I described every functions.

 # I provided some demos.
 ### Another one is drawing a Mandelbrot set, it's "demo-mandelbrot.hs".